C0SMICP0TAT0/project-alfred/rnd_plan.md

 ## Phase 3: CPG and Movement Control (3-4 months)

 ### 3A: CPG Mathematical Foundation (Weeks 1-2)
-1. Study oscillator models and equations
+1. Study oscillator models and equations (Learning it on the fly)
-2. Implement a single mathematical oscillator in Python
+2. Implement a single mathematical oscillator in Python (done)
-3. Visualize oscillator behavior through plots
+3. Visualize oscillator behavior through plots (done)
 4. Learn about oscillator coupling techniques
 5. Understand phase relationships for different gaits
 6. Implement a basic network of coupled oscillators